sravps7/sravps7.github.io/academic.md

 ----

-This was followed by me getting a rank of 433 out of 1.5 lakh students in the prestigious Joint Entrance Exam (JEE Advanced) for Engineering.
+This was followed by me getting a rank of 433 out of 150,000 students in the prestigious Joint Entrance Exam (JEE) Advanced for Engineering and a rank of 639 out of around 1,400,000 students in JEE Mains.
 I was duly admitted into the Electrical Engineering department at the Indian Institute of Technology, Bombay (IIT B).

 These are the notable courses that I have done in my two years at IIT Bombay.

-### Electrical Core Courses
+### Electrical Engineering

 * Electrical Devices and Circuits
 * Network Theory